 Disaster planning is essential for all institutions.
 Should your emergency plan fall short, however, here are some tips for dealing with endangered photographs, books, records, metals, etcetera.

 The Georgia Archives provide tips for Responding to a Mold Outbreak.
 (PDF)

 This Library Disaster Plan Template, created by the California Preservation Program and supported by the IMLS Library Services & Technology Act, includes both disaster preparedness and recovery information tailored to libraries.
 (PDF)

-This document provides advice for responding to a collections theft.
+The Getty Conservation Institute provides advice for responding to a collections theft.

 Heritage Preservation offers a free Emergency Response and Salvage Wheel for the iPhone, iPod touch, and iPad.
 To download this app, search for “ERS: Emergency Response and Salvage.”
 This wheel is widely used by museums, libraries, and archives and can now be accessible on your mobile device, outlining stages of disaster response and providing practical advice for dealing with your collections during the first 48 hours after a disaster.
 A tangible version of the wheel, created by the National Center for Preservation Technology and Training, is also available for purchase.

 Find advice on salvaging the following objects from damage from the Northeast Document Conservation Center and the National Park Service: